The Cashell family (that descends from Rowan and Blennerhassett)

 through a marriage in the 1720s.

-However could this second, earlier link be relevant?
+Could this be relevant?

 Maybe the reason a Cashel and a Blennerhassett got together to make George Cashel